Free choice versus free will: one exists and the other doesn’t

 Is that so?

 Of course, the words choice and free will are interchangeable in this blog.
 It really depends what meaning you attach to which word.
 That’s the difficulty with language, as I stated before.
 However, I hope my example clarifies what I mean.
 Seeing, really deeply understanding how things work is important to my craft.
 Thing is – and now I’m going to flip what I’ve said before completely upside down – you can play with wyrd.
 You can intentionally make the web vibrate.
 In fact, that is exactly what a hagetisse does when she’s crafting.
-That is exactly how witchcraft, sorcery and magic work.

 Maybe I’ll write a piece on that one day.
 If I can find the words and feel it’s my place to do so.
 So why don’t I just conjure myself the perfect place, you’re asking?
 Two reasons… first of all, I’m not sure what the perfect place would look like.
 Secondly, I do not believe that magic should be used that way.
 I feel that this path has something to teach me and it is wise to pay attention.